 Signs of a weaker immune system include:

-- Your Stress Level is Sky-High: Being stressed can definitely affect your immune system, and it would be no surprise if you’re stressed with this world we’re currently living in.
+- Super High Stress Levels: Being stressed can definitely affect your immune system, and it would be no surprise if you’re stressed with this world we’re currently living in.
 COVID-19 has been a huge stressor on people, not to mention everything else happening right now, so wherever you can find a way to relieve stress would be helpful.

-- You Always Have a Cold: If you get colds often, it’s because your immune system isn’t working properly to fight them off.
+- You Keep Catching Colds: If you get colds often, it’s because your immune system isn’t working properly to fight them off.
 A stronger immune system can usually prevent colds.
 That being said, no one is completely immune from a cold, so don’t be alarmed if you do get them occasionally.
 It’s only a concern if they’re frequent.

-- You Have Lots of Stomach Troubles: Stomach troubles can be any number of things and aren’t always the immune system, however, the immune system can lead to stomach problems if it’s not able to fight off bacteria or something similar.
+- Your Stomach Is Giving You A Hard Time: Stomach troubles can be any number of things and aren’t always the immune system.
+However, the immune system can lead to stomach problems if it cannot fight off bacteria or something similar.

-- Your Wounds Are Slow to Heal: Another part of the immune system is the regulation of inflammation.
+- Even Minor Cuts Take A Long Time To Heal: Another part of the immune system is the regulation of inflammation.
 If your immune system is weak, it can’t control the inflammation around a wound, which will make the healing process slower.

-- You Have Frequent Infections: Similarly to colds, if you get infections often, it’s a sign that your immune system isn’t fighting off what it should be.
+- You Are Always Getting Infections: Similarly to colds, if you get infections often, it’s a sign that your immune system isn’t fighting off what it should be.

-- You Feel Tired All the Time: Like we said, sleep and immune systems are linked.
+- You Never Feel Rested Enough: Like we said, sleep and immune systems are linked.
 If you’re tired often, your immune system is probably weaker, and it’s a vicious cycle of neither improving.
 Focus on improving your sleep habits to then, in turn, improve your immune system.

 You can improve your immune system, though!
 Try any of the following: